Interpolated family of non group-like simple integral fusion rings of Lie type: General results on simple fusion categories

 \begin{theorem} Statement \ref{sta:wgtconjsimple} is equivalent to Statement \ref{sta:wgtconjsimplemodular}. \end{theorem} \begin{proof} First, let us prove that Statement \ref{sta:wgtconjsimple} implies Statement \ref{sta:wgtconjsimplemodular}: let $\mathcal{C}$ be a simple integral modular fusion category, then by Statement \ref{sta:wgtconjsimple}, it is weakly group-theoretical, so by Theorem \ref{thm:wgtsimple}, if it is non-pointed then it is $\Rep(G)$ with $G$ a non-abelian finite simple group, contradiction with the modular assumption (see \cite[Example 2.1]{Na}).

 Next, let us prove that Statement \ref{sta:wgtconjsimplemodular} implies Statement \ref{sta:wgtconjsimple}: let $\mathcal{C}$ be a simple integral fusion category.
 If it is pointed then it is weakly group-theoretical, so we can assume that it is non-pointed, and so by Statement \ref{sta:wgtconjsimplemodular}, it is not modular.
-If it is still braided, then by Theorem \ref{thm:braiding} it must be equivalent to $\Rep(G)$, so weakly group-theoretical.
-Thus we can assume that it is non-braided, and then by Theorem \ref{simpleZ}, $\mathcal{Z}(\mathcal{C})$ must be simple, but it is also integral and modular, so by Statement \ref{sta:wgtconjsimplemodular}, it must be pointed, contradiction with C non-pointed. \end{proof}
+If it is still braided, then by Corollary \ref{cor:braiding} it must be equivalent to $\Rep(G)$, so weakly group-theoretical.
+Thus we can assume that it is non-braided, and then by Theorem \ref{simpleZ}, $\mathcal{Z}(\mathcal{C})$ must be simple, but it is also integral and modular, so by Statement \ref{sta:wgtconjsimplemodular}, it must be pointed, contradiction with $\mathcal{C}$ non-pointed. \end{proof} Let us state here three theorems used in above proof or below remark.